Basket

 What is A Level French all about?

-Though syllabuses and prescribed topics and texts do vary, students of A Level French are generally expected to gain confidence and demonstrate prowess in various registers and applications of the language.
+Though syllabuses and prescribed topics and texts do vary, students of A Level French are generally expected to gain confidence.
+They should demonstrate prowess in various registers and applications of the language.

 Reading

-Candidates are required to critically analyse a text; in terms of how the language’s syntax fundamentally functions and in terms of why writers make lexical and syntactic choices for stylistic effect.
-Students must also extract and explain pertinent information from a text, whether it is plain everyday French, journalism, or something more literary.
+Candidates must critically analyse a text.
+This includes understanding how the language’s syntax fundamentally functions.
+They should also understand why writers make lexical and syntactic choices for stylistic effect.
+Students must also extract and explain pertinent information from a text.
+This can be plain everyday French, journalism, or something more literary.

 Writing

 Candidates are required to communicate clearly and succinctly in multiple registers.
-They must also demonstrate a grasp of grammar and a broad vocabulary- be it to answer a simple factual question, or to develop a considered response to an argument or cultural topic in an essay.
-For some exam boards, such as CIE, candidates are required to respond to passages from and essay questions on a prescribed text.
+They must also demonstrate a grasp of grammar and a broad vocabulary.
+This could involve answering a simple factual question or developing a considered response.
+They may respond to an argument or cultural topic in an essay.
+For some exam boards, such as CIE, candidates are required to respond to passages from a prescribed text.
+They must answer essay questions on this text.

 Listening

-Candidates are required to distill key takeaways from an audio passage and respond in clear and succinct English and French.
+Candidates are required to distil key takeaways from an audio passage.
+They must respond in clear and succinct English and French.

 Speaking

-Candidates are required to understand and respond to examiner prompts, as well as a stimulus article, with appropriate content in an appropriate register.
-Your child should be able to demonstrate understanding of the key ideas and themes of a stimulus article.
-They must also discuss one or two prescribed topics with an examiner; presenting ideas, justifying opinions, and considering new perspectives in clear, accurate, and interesting French.
+Candidates are required to understand and respond to examiner prompts and a stimulus article.
+They should use appropriate content in an appropriate register.
+Your child should be able to demonstrate understanding of key ideas and themes of a stimulus article.
+They must also discuss one or two prescribed topics with an examiner.
+This involves presenting ideas, justifying opinions, and considering new perspectives in clear, accurate, and interesting French.

 How an A Level French Tutor will help you do well

 The foundation of your child’s success at French A Level will come from a solid understanding of grammar and a bank of interesting and varied vocabulary.
-This understanding will come in part from the fundamentals taught at GCSE; however, it is important that your child doesn’t focus on the cultural component of the A Level exam at the expense of their language skills.
-Ultimately, the discursive cultural topics are examined in order to give your child the opportunity to showcase more complex French with advanced constructions and specialist vocabulary.
+This understanding will come in part from the fundamentals taught at GCSE.
+It is important that your child doesn’t focus on the cultural component of the A Level exam at the expense of their language skills.
+The cultural topics are designed to give students the chance to demonstrate complex French.
+Advanced constructions and specialist vocabulary are used for this purpose.

-It is important to continue to build your child’s confidence and familiarity with the language and culture through exposing them to as much spoken French as possible.
-This exposure could be in the form of travel or simply listening to the radio for 15 minutes every day.
-While speaking French may be uncomfortable for some at first, practising everyday conversation topics with a native speaker or qualified French tutor can help candidates really distinguish themselves from the rest of the field.
-This is particularly evident in A Level oral exams where candidates are required to present and discuss topics in considerably more depth than at GCSE.
+It is important to continue to build your child’s confidence and familiarity with the language and culture.
+Regularly exposing them to spoken French can help.
+This could be through travel or simply listening to the radio for 15 minutes daily.
+While speaking French may be uncomfortable at first, practising everyday conversation topics with a native speaker or qualified French tutor can set candidates apart.
+This is particularly evident in A Level oral exams.
+Here, candidates must present and discuss topics in considerably more depth than at GCSE.

-For the cultural component of the A Level, it is helpful if your child finds a sub-topic in the prescribed topic that they find genuinely interesting.
-This enthusiasm comes across in the oral section of the exam, and also makes it more likely that they will retain information that they can apply in the written section of the exam.
+For the cultural component of the A Level, it helps if your child finds a research topic they find genuinely interesting.
+This enthusiasm comes across in the oral exam.
+It also increases the likelihood of retaining information to use in written exams.

-So, to do well your A Level French Tutor will spend a lot of time in the run up to the exam going through past papers.
-Going through past papers means your A Level French Tutor can help your child master each style of exam question.
+Your A Level French Tutor will spend a lot of time in the run up to the exam going through past papers.
+These provide the best preparation to help your child master each style of exam question.
 This will help your child to obtain higher marks.

 Understand the mark scheme